Adopt-A-Highway

 • Sponsor coordinates cleaning service fees directly with maintenance provider

-• Maintenance provider must pick-up litter, trim greenery, and maintain sign
+• Maintenance providers must pick up litter, trim greenery, and maintain sign

 • Optional extra services include maintaining trees or planting flowers*

-• NYC DOT provides an Adopt-A-Highway sign recognizing the sponsor
+• NYC DOT installs and maintains an Adopt-A-Highway sign recognizing the sponsor at the site

 Blue Adopt a Highway sign being presented on an easel.
 Sign reads: For a Cleaner Greener NYC Below that is a blank white space with the message Your Name Here